Paul Joskow

 Paul Lewis Joskow (born June 30, 1947) is an American economist and professor.
 He became President of the Alfred P. Sloan Foundation on January 1, 2008.
-He is also the Elizabeth and James Killian Professor of Economics, Emeritus at MIT.
+He is also the Elizabeth and James Killian Professor of Economics, emeritus at MIT.
 He has served on the MIT faculty since 1972.
 From 1994 through 1998 he was Head of the MIT Department of Economics.
 From 1999 through 2007 he was the Director of the MIT Center for Energy and Environmental Policy Research.
-Since rejoining in 2018 from his 1988-2007 term, Professor Joskow is Research Associate on the National Bureau of Economic Research (NBER).
+Since rejoining in 2018 from his 1988–2007 term, Professor Joskow is Research Associate on the National Bureau of Economic Research (NBER).

 In his research and teaching, Joskow focuses on industrial organization, government regulation of industry, competition policy, and energy and environmental economics.

 Educational career

 Upon completion of his PhD in economics at Yale University in 1972, Joskow began his career at MIT July 1, 1972 in the Economics Department.
 While teaching here, he received numerous awards - including honors from the Public Research Institution (1993), University of Florida, Best Paper Award (1993) International Association for Energy Economics, Edward A. Hewlett Award for the Advancement of Slavic Studies (1995), and the Distinguished Service Award, MIT School of Humanities and Social Sciences (1998).
-From 1994-1998, Joskow served as the head of the MIT Department of Economics.
+From 1994 to 1998, Joskow served as the head of the MIT Department of Economics.

 Among his many fellowships, Paul Joskow served in international organizations of his specialties in environmental and industrial economics.
 These include the Scientific Advisory Board of the Institut d'Economie Industrielle and the Fondation Jean-Jacques Laffont in Toulouse, France, and as a chair of the National Academies Board on Science, Technology and Economic Policy (STEP).
 Recently, Joskow has joined the Secretary of Energy Advisory Board (SEAB).